 Step 2: Place your camera where you would like it.
 Our reef tank cam is attached with electrical tape to the side of the tank.
 We also have other office cams that are mounted to the ceiling.

 Step 3: Have a dynamic IP?
 In order to see your webcam easily over the Internet, you will need to create an account with us.
-You can check out this video if you need help getting started with us.
+You can check out this video if you need help getting started.

 - Create an account from the homepage.